mikebirch/sponge-admin/README.md

 # SpongeAdmin plugin for CakePHP 3

-*Note: This theme is not ready for use.*
+*Note: This theme is currently in pre-alpha status and is unsupported.*

-TODO: configuration settings, documentation.

 SpongeAdmin is an admin theme for the [sponge-cake](https://github.com/mikebirch/sponge-cake) plugin.